 But the biggest surprise of that trip was Lubbock.
-Smack-dab in the middle of the panhandle, cotton town-turned-dustbowl sitting on the environmentally ravaged Llano Estacado, home to Texas Tech and hard-core religious fundamentalists: Lubbock held little promise as a haven for visual art.
-At the time, Ken Bloom was the director of the Texas Tech galleries (he's since left for the Boulder Museum of Contemporary Art), and as it turned out, he was fostering a thriving student community, encouraging students to show wherever they could in the building.
-From what I've heard, it was like James Surls at the University of Houston in the heady days of the early 1980s, when students were encouraged to go for it at the incubatory Lawndale space.
+Smack-dab in the middle of the panhandle, cotton town-turned-dustbowl sitting on the environmentally-ravaged Llano Estacado, home to Texas Tech and hard-core religious fundamentalists: Lubbock held little promise as a haven for visual art.
+At the time, Ken Bloom was the director of the Texas Tech galleries (he’s since left for the Boulder Museum of Contemporary Art), and as it turned out, he was fostering a thriving student community, encouraging students to show wherever they could in the building.
+From what I’ve heard, it was like James Surls at the University of Houston in the heady days of the early 1980s, when students were encouraged to go for it at the incubator space, the original Lawndale.

-Over the years, Lubbock has turned out some real talent, including Terry Allen (currently showing in Dallas), Jim Johnson, Joe Harvey, and Ken Dixon.
+Over the years, Lubbock has turned out some real talent, including Terry Allen (currently showing at Pillsbury Peters in Dallas), Jim Johnson, Joe Harvey, and Ken Dixon.
 Most of these artists work in some way within the older tradition of western artists like Frank Reaugh and Tom Lea.

 Emerging from this local heritage in Lubbock is a group of young talent whose exhibits are spearheaded by two brothers, both alums of the Tech art department.
 Two years ago, Jeffrey and Bryan Wheeler, sons of a traveling preacher and Westerners to the core, set up shop in a cheap storefront in downtown Lubbock and started mounting group exhibitions.
 The art itself, both theirs and others”, was a mixed bag, mostly figurative stuff on western themes.
 But the best of it was damned good.